Trudeau says 'credible allegations' Indian government involved in slaying of Sikh leader in B.C., expels 'key diplomat'

 "Canada is a rule of law country, the protection of our citizens in defence of our sovereignty are fundamental.
 Our top priorities have therefore been one, that our law enforcement and security agencies ensure the continued safety of all Canadians.
 And two, that all steps be taken to hold perpetrators of this murder to account."

-Foreign Affairs Minister Melanie Joly also announced that Canada would be expelling a "key Indian diplomat" and said Canada "expects India to fully collaborate with us and ultimately to get to the bottom of this."
+Foreign Affairs Minister Melanie Joly also announced that Canada has expelled a "key Indian diplomat" and said Canada "expects India to fully collaborate with us and ultimately to get to the bottom of this."
+She also said she plans to raise this issue during an evening meeting with the G7 foreign ministers in New York on Monday.

 Last week, Trudeau was in India attending the G20, where there were signs of diplomatic tensions with Indian Prime Minister Narendra Modi.